 The seller must identify its IT employees and determine which employees should stay with the seller or leave with the divested business.
-Because some employees are likely to have roles that extend beyond a single business unit, this decision is not always readily apparent.
-Doing advance work on these issues early in the transaction allows a seller to take well-reasoned positions if negotiations arise.
+Because some employees are likely to have roles that extend beyond a single business unit, the decision on who stays and who goes is not always readily apparent.
+However, doing advance work on these issues early in the transaction allows a seller to take well-reasoned positions on issues that can be difficult points of negotiation.